Scott Basiuk

-Scott Basiuk (/ˈbæsək/; born August 4, 1980) is a Canadian professional ice hockey player, who is currently a free agent.
-He most recently played for the Sheffield Steelers in the EIHL.
+Scott Basiuk (/ˈbæsək/; born August 4, 1980) is a Canadian former professional ice hockey player.

 Playing career

 Born in Prince Albert, Saskatchewan, Basiuk began his career in the year 2000, playing at college level for the Rensselaer Polytechnic Institute in Troy, New York.
 Basiuk spent four productive years at RPI, making 128 NCAA appearances along the way, scoring 23 goals and 36 assists for 59 points.
 His senior season was his best season scoring 11 goals and 15 assists for 26 points and was selected to the All-ECAC Second Team.

 After his senior season at RPI he was invited and attended the Los Angeles Kings Development Camp and got invited back to their Rookie Camp in September where he had 3 assists in 4 games against the Mighty Ducks of Anaheim, Phoenix Coyotes and San Jose Sharks rookies.
 Following the lockout that season, Basiuk attended the AHL's Manchester Monarchs main camp and was released after the conclusion of the camp.

 After the Monarchs camp he was signed by the South Carolina Stingrays of the ECHL, for whom he made 27 appearances, before a call up to the Portland Pirates, then affiliate team of the Washington Capitals who play in the NHL.
 Basiuk managed to play one game for the Pirates at the higher level before returning to the Stingrays.
 In January 2005 he was traded to the Dayton Bombers and played with them for the rest of the season.

 Again Basiuk failed to settle well, and he started the following season with the Bakersfield Condors.
 Basiuk played well for the Condors, contributing more than a point every other game from defence and was selected to participate in the 2006 All-Star Game in Fresno, California.
 Despite this, he again failed to play an entire season for one team, being picked up by the Utah Grizzlies, where Basiuk finished the season with 4 goals and 26 assists for 30 points and featured in four play-off games, recording 1 assist against the eventual champions Alaska Aces.